Terreii/hoodie-plugin-store-crypto/README.md

 ---------|--------|---------------------------------------|----------
 `password` | String | A password for encrypting the objects | Yes

+Results with an Array of 10 `resetKeys` (Strings). `crytoStore.resetPassword()` requires them, in case the user did forget their encryption-password.

 Sets up the encryption, generates a salt and saves it in `hoodiePluginCryptoStore/salt`.
 A salt is a string that will get used with the password together for the encryption.
 [More about what the salt is](http://www.passwordbreeder.com/page/salt).